We Planned to be Homeless

 Fear of Loss

-Thankfully it isn’t all fear and worry; our emotional soup is mixed with a ton of excitement, joy, and wonder.
+Thankfully it isn’t all fear and worry; our emotional soup is mixed with a ton of excitement, joy, and wonder!
 We keep telling everyone it's going to be an adventure and hopefully a great one at that!

 Shannon spent the first 25 years of her life living in the same neighborhood and the same house.
 Fortunately, she has spread her wings and has since lived in several different cities and states since then.
 We’ve both traveled to a few countries and obtained a couple of stamps in our passports.
 But compared to what we’re doing now, it’s nothing; you may as well consider us sheltered!

 We don’t have rent or electricity to pay each month.
 We don’t have to sweep a patio, clean a toilet and tub or wipe down the stove.
-We’ve always prided ourselves in being minimalistic, and able to get up and go with little effort.
+We’ve always prided ourselves in being minimalistic and able to get up and go with little effort.
 We’ve looked at our friends’ homes and have been glad we don’t have 2,000 square feet of stuff to keep us tied down.

 We look forward to getting off the beaten path and exploring each city and learning about it less as a visitor and more as a temporary local.
 We’ve always traveled with a sense of vigor that is extreme for most, exploring a place to its fullest, with the idea that we may never return.
 However, we’ve never had a true sense of experiencing the community of a location.

-Most people tend to live for themselves and rarely see beyond their family and friends.
+Many people tend to live for themselves and rarely see beyond their family and friends.
 Their lives are typically contained to a small radius.
 As we travel we plan to expand our radius dramatically through help exchanges and volunteering.
 We want to learn to farm, both agricultural and animal farming.
 We want to build and construct.
 We want to do things selflessly, giving of our talents and knowledge freely, likely learning more than we teach.

 Home Is Where the Heart Is

-We’re free of our stuff, and soon we’ll be on the road and traveling.
+We’re free of our stuff and soon we’ll be on the road traveling.
 We’re currently saying goodbye to our friends and family along the way to our final destination (Southern California) before leaving for Ireland.
 Shannon seems to have this sense of awe more so than Sergio, as she expresses it much more often.
 She often can’t stop thinking about it, how things are going to change and how they already have.
-It’s a sense of accomplishment, pride and joy.
+It’s a sense of accomplishment, pride, and joy.
 Together, we’ve managed to create an incredible opportunity in our lives.
 Something many people only dream of.